Create and manage views in the Requests area

 -

-Continue to Edit a view in the Requests area.
+Continue to Edit a view for requests.

 Edit a view for requests